sstarzh/volterra-utils/README.md

 pre-requisites:
  - vesctl installed and added to $PATH
  - Existing p12-bundle is valid and unexpired
- - VES_P12_PASSWORD environment variable exists
+ - VES_P12_PASSWORD environment variable exists and populated with valid p12-bundle password
  - ~/.vesconfig exists and contains p12-bundle file path

 Script can be ran manually or set up to run periodically via cron